Scille/parsec-cloud/docs/introduction.rst

   from any point in time.
 - Client-side cryptographic security.
 Data and metadata are only visible by you and the ones you choose to share with.
 - Cryptographic signature.
-Each modification is signed by it author making trivial to identify modifications.
+Each modification is signed by its author making its identification trivial.
 - Simplified enrollment.
-New user enrollment is simple as sharing a link and a token code.
+New user enrollment is as simple as sharing a link and a token code.
-- Simple to host.
+- Easy to self-host.